m4ttr4ymond/cFS-Receiving-Socket/documentation.md

 uninitialize_socket(&socket_data);
 ```

 The `uninitialize_socket` function will release the sockets.
 This should be performed when we no longer want to use the sockets.
+After doing this, the socket will need to be reinitialized before being used again.